shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </figure>

-Formerly an undergrad with the lab, Jessi is now a Researcher 1.
+Formerly an undergrad with the lab, Jessi is now a Researcher.
 She enjoys working with plants and learning to better understand the physiology and development of plants.
 In her free time, she likes to garden and create botanical illustrations.</p>
  <br/>
  <br/>
  <br/>